-It is not possible to tell from looking at someone that they have a mental illness.
+It isn’t possible to tell from looking at someone that they have a mental illness.
 This may affect you when you apply for a job or try to use a service.

 The person you are dealing with is unlikely to know that you have a disability.
 This means they may not know that you might need reasonable adjustments.

-At work, your employer does not have to make reasonable adjustments if they do not know, or cannot be reasonably expected to know, that you have a disability.
+At work, your employer doesn’t have to make reasonable adjustments if they do not know, or can’t be reasonably expected to know, that you have a disability.
 This applies during the application process, at interview and at work.

 What if everyone at work finds out about my condition?

 You may decide to tell your employer about your mental illness.
 They should keep this information as private as possible.